shay90210/shay90210/README.md

 I am an ex-educator :teacher: and an ex-healthcare worker :health_worker: transitioning into tech.
 I taught myself the web development scripting languages, then started a bootcamp to learn about UI frameworks, UI libraries and the backend languages and relational databases to become a full-stack software engineer.
 I am creative, detail-oriented, and results-driven.
 Therefore, you can count on me when it comes to any project.

       - :student: @ Nucamp Coding Boot Camp
       - Mom to Charlotte Marie (Charley) :dog:	 and LadyBelle Anne :dog:
       - My fave color is :blue_heart:
       - I love to travel! :airplane:

 ## About Me
-      - 🌱 I’m currently learning UI frameworks and the dynamic Javascript library React.
-      - 📫 How to reach me: email - bentley.shannon@yahoo.com